thma/PolysemyCleanArchitecture/README.md

   :<|>  UC.availableSeats -- GET    /seats/YYYY-MM-DD
 ```

+I really love how **declarative** this code is. **We don't have to tell how** to exchange data between the REST server and
+the use case controllers.

+We **just tell what we want**: a mapping from the routes to the controller functions.
 That's all!

 In the following diagram, we now see the third layer.
 Again, the Interface Adapters layer may only reference code from the